ungoogled-software/ungoogled-chromium/FAQ.md

 ## Do plugins work?

 Yes.
 All plugins including PepperFlash and Widevine DRM should work.
+See the relevant question for specific installation instructions.

 ## Why are there URLs with the `qjz9zk` domain in them?
 Why use domain substitution?